westpole/react-env-setup/README.md

 - [ ] add integration tests

 - [ ] add e2e tests

-- [ ] Set script to prepare app for a release

 - [ ] Add description on how to handle DOM event listeners in Components